bitshifter/glam-rs/README.md

 ### Co-ordinate system

-`glam` is co-ordinate system agnostic and intends to support both right handed and left handed conventions.
+`glam` is co-ordinate system agnostic and intends to support both right-handed and left-handed conventions.

 ## Design Philosophy